jdockerty/simplylog/README.md

 }
 ```

 This uses an output file, customised timestamp format, and setting the format type to `JSON`, rather than plain text output that you would be accustom to in a terminal.
 Setting the output to `JSON` is more compatible when another program is required to ingest the logs.
+When using a custom timestamp format, remember that the format should be in the specified Go reference time, otherwise you may see unexpected results.